 BYRDIE UK: Would you like to see a better representation of different-size models on the catwalk?

 RH: I think the industry is changing to be more diverse and different-size models are now on runways.
 I love seeing it—every human is a different shape and size.

 BYRDIE UK: If you could only ever work out one part of your body for the rest of time, what would it be?

 RH: It would probably be my abs.
-That’s the core of my body, and it keeps me stabilised.
+That’s the core of my body, and it keeps me stabilized.

-BYRDIE UK: What are your favourite go-to workouts?
+BYRDIE UK: What are your favorite go-to workouts?

 BYRDIE UK: What do you do on a hangover to feel better?

 RH: Ugh, I hate them!
 But I try to sleep a lot, and Pedialyte works.
-[Ed. note: Dioralyte is the equivalent in the UK.]
 I have done an IV drip with vitamins, even when I’m not hungover.